SAP-samples/btp-developer-guide-cap/documentation/eventing/develop/extend-app.md

 # Extend the Incident Management Application with Eventing

 ## Introduction
-In this chapter you will add files , so the CAP application can listen and react to events from your SAP S/4HANA Cloud system.
+In this chapter you will add code , so that the CAP based application can listen and react to events from your SAP S/4HANA Cloud system.

-First you will add event definitions for the SAP S/4HANA events.
+First you will need to add event definitions for the SAP S/4HANA events.

 ## Prerequisites